brakedust/dataclassic/readme.rst

     * Ability to define a CLI for a program using `dataclasses`
     * [Coming soon] tables of dataclass objects

+I hear you like dataclasses so I put some dataclasses in your dataclasses

 Type Coercion and Validation
 ==============================

+`field` declarations can include a converter function or a validation function.
+These apply only at object initialization, not when an attribute is set.

 (No)SQLITE Document Store
 ==============================

 Define your CLI with `dataclass`es
 ===================================

 Tables of `dataclass`es
 ==================================

 Examples